Why Does Vinegar Clean?

 Can You Use Vinegar to Clean Windows?

 Absolutely!
 This cheap home staple can make your windows sparkling clean.
-You don’t need expensive window cleaning products because vinegar can combat dirty windows.
-Besides having an acidic formula, it also has anti-bacterial properties, which are entirely non-toxic.
+You don’t need expensive window cleaning products because vinegar can combat dirty windows

 Vinegar is excellent for cleaning streaks.
-You can use them in various types of windows, whether big or small.
-It is also recommendable to use vinegar with baking soda to avoid smearing accumulated dust and dirt, which is common in cleaning windows with vinegar alone.
+You can use it on various types of windows, big or small.

 What’s the Best Type of Vinegar for Cleaning?

 Vinegar has four types: apple cider, white distilled, balsamic, and red vinegar.
 You may have an assortment of vinegar stored in your kitchen cabinet, but you don’t need to use them all for cleaning.
-You only need one, which is white distilled vinegar.
-While you can use all of them as cleaning agents, white vinegar is milder and cleans better.
+You can use only white distilled vinegar or apple cider vinegar.

 How Can You Clean the House Better with Vinegar?